-Blake Shelton Drops ‘God’s Country’ Video Featuring Intense Storms, Fire, And Rattlesnakes.
+Blake Shelton Drops ‘God’s Country’ Video Featuring Intense Storms, Fire, And Rattlesnakes

 Blake Shelton is a true Oklahoma boy and that’s exactly why his new single, “God’s Country,” is a perfect fit for him.
 The tune just recently dropped on March 29.
 The country star also debuted it live at the ACM awards last week and now the song’s video has been released as well.
 It’s full of intense drama of years past, while also depicting the beauty of the vast farmland and waterfalls.
 It definitely reveals the harsh reality of a farmer.

 According to CMT, Shelton knew as soon as he heard the song that he would be recording it.
 He said that he considers his home state of Oklahoma God’s country and he also knew that the video would be shot there as well.
-There was no doubt in his mind upon listening to the lyrics that they would be shooting near Tishomingo, Oklahoma where his farm is located.
-In fact, he was about ready to plant 15 acres of alfalfa when his producer, Scott Hendricks. first called him about the song.
+There was no doubt in his mind upon listening to the lyrics that they would be shooting near Tishomingo, Oklahoma, where his farm is located.
+In fact, he was about ready to plant 15 acres of alfalfa when his producer, Scott Hendricks, first called him about the song.
 He explained to CMT how they got ready to shoot the video.

 “We spent four days shooting there, in and around Tishomingo, getting connected to the land, the environment and the spirit of the music.
 As I’ve said before, I was born in Oklahoma and I’ll be buried there.”